ventosae/100-days-of-code/r1-log.md

 ### R1D7
 R1D7 The mobile landing page is pretty much finished.
 Just need to fix vertical padding, hovers and animations.
 Need to speed up a bit.

+### R1D8
+R1D8 Today I was mostly doing exercises at Freecodecamp and went for the FCC study group meetup.
+Which was not easy because as per usual I felt left behind.
+Oh well, nothing new here.
+Just keep doing what I planned